TLabAltoh/TLabImageCrop/README.md

 OS: Windows 10

 ## When using it
+Enter
+---python
+python ${YOUR_PATH}\TLabImageCrop.py
+---
-- Enter "python ${YOUR_PATH}\TLabImageCrop.py" from the command prompt and execute.
+from the command prompt and execute.
-- Make sure the path contains only alphanumeric or valid symbolic characters.
+(- Make sure the path contains only alphanumeric or valid symbolic characters).

 ## Note
 - If you use a high-resolution image, you can cut it out more neatly.